cuckoosandbox/cuckoo/docs/book/src/faq/index.rst

 We just can't help everyone, we have limited time and it has to be dedicated to the development and fixing of actual bugs.

-    * We have an extensive documentation, read it carefully.
+    * We have extensive documentation, read it carefully.
 You can't just skip parts of it.
     * We have a mailing list archive, search through it for previous threads where your same problem could have been already addressed and solved.